Wilmer Worthington

-Wilmer Worthington (January 22, 1804 – September 11, 1873) was an American politician and physician who served in the Pennsylvania State Senate from 1864 through 1869, serving as Speaker in 1869.
+Wilmer Worthington (January 22, 1804 – September 11, 1873) was an American politician and physician who served in the Pennsylvania Senate from 1864 through 1869, serving as Speaker in 1869.
 A member of the Republican Party while in the Senate, Worthington previously served in the Pennsylvania House of Representatives as a Democrat from 1833 to 1834.

 Early life and education

 Worthington was born on January 22, 1804, in West Goshen Township, Chester County, Pennsylvania, to Amos and Jane (Taylor) Worthington.
 His father was a well-to-do farmer.
 His paternal ancestors were Quakers who emigrated to America from Lancashire in 1699.
 He attended West Chester Academy, read medicine as a pupil of Dr. William Darlington, and graduated from the University of Pennsylvania in 1825.
 After six months practicing medicine at Byberry, Worthington returned to West Chester and established a successful practice that continued through 1865, when he retired to focus on his public duties.